 Irene Aguilar Alcantara (daughter of Isaura and Jesus)

 Irene Aguilar, third daughter of Isaura and Jesus, is known for her vivacious and imaginative spirit throughout her work.
-She is known for her individual pieces such as musicians, devils, monks, "women of the night", "Catrinas" -elegantly dressed female figures for Day of the Dead, and "Fruteros"- fruit bowls on the lips of which satin array of figures including lovers, the Three Kings and "Muertos" -skeleton figures engaged in human activities.
-In addition, she creates spectacular works, such as complex market scenes and an earth mother melded with foliage.
+She is known for her individual ceramic pieces such as musicians, devils, monks, "women of the night", "Catrinas" -elegantly dressed female figures for Day of the Dead, and "Fruteros"- fruit bowls on the lips of which sit ain array of figures including lovers, the Three Kings and "Muertos" -skeleton figures engaged in human activities.
+In addition, she creates spectacular larger works, such as complex market scenes and flower stands with multiple parts.

 Isaura Alcantara Diaz (who died in 1969 at the early age of 44) was the innovator-in collaboration with her husband, Jesus Aguilar Revilla-of an important and delightful genre of ceramics.
 He often sketched and painted creating new designs, some of which Isaura carried out.
 Departing from the utilitarian objects produced by their contemporaries in Ocotlan de Morelos (Oaxaca), they introduced decorative human figures.
 These imaginatively captured the daily activities, passionate expressiveness and cultural richness of pueblo life.
 Her highly detailed, colorfully painted human figure embodied its vitality figure embodied its vitality, depth, emotion and pulse.
 Women in indigenous garb were portrayed in every aspect of life: transporting their wares and possessions, displaying and selling their produce at market, nursing their babies, arranging their flowers, attending funerals and weddings, praying, sitting on park benches with their "enamorados" (romantic loved ones), and celebrating fiestas.